Skip to main contentSkip to footer

 Teaching

 Muna is responsible for leading the curriculum development group, which encompasses changing and improving teaching and learning across the BMBS course.
-Muna is lead for the personal and professional development module, which spans the whole five year course.
-She is also co-designer and lead for F0- Preparation for Foundation Programme in year 5.
-Muna leads the TIME course (teaching and innovation in medical education) for all teachers of undergraduate medical students at BSMS.
+Muna has designed, led or developed many modules across the undergraduate course including PPD (personal and professional development), F0- Preparation for Foundation Programme and 302 (Scientific Basis of Medicine).
+Muna leads and teaches on the Masters in Health Professions Education.

 Selected publications